Benjasco/benjasco/README.md

 # Hi, I'm Benjamin!
 <a href="https://www.linkedin.com/in/benjamin-anyigor-8a311811b/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a motivated cybersecurity professional with strong problem-solving, adaptability, and communication skills.
+I am a motivated and Security+ certified cybersecurity professional with strong problem-solving, adaptability, and communication skills.
 Open to learning new tools and solving changing security problems.

 ## Objective
 To contribute my expertise in threat analysis to improve system security while ensuring data privacy and protection.